Furniture design tutor Darren Browett was the winner in our autumn competition to win a super rocket stove.

 Darren and his partner, Mort Marsh, are both avid collectors of ‘things’.
-It’s an obsession that’s led them into setting up a venture called Brimstones [sic] and Treacle, working as makers of handcrafted objects and dealers of all things vintage and retro.
+It’s an obsession that’s led them into making handcrafted objects and dealing in all things vintage and retro.

 “During our camping holidays, we’ve been to many vintage fairs.
 We come back to the tent in the evenings to cook, eat and relax under the stars.
 We’d been searching for a small, clean and efficient wood-fired stove suited to cooking meals from scratch.”

 Darren and Mort saw a gasifying rocket stove at a wood fair at Elvaston Castle in Derbyshire.

 “We were interested in how quickly the stove was lit and ready for cooking and how little smoke was produced.
 When I heard that I’d won the competition, I couldn’t wait to get cooking.”

-Since then, they’ve been getting quite adventurous with their outdoor cooking, even if it’s just in their back garden.
+Since then, they’ve been getting adventurous with their outdoor cooking, even if it’s just in their back garden.

 A first meal – Moroccan-style lamb burgers, served in ciabatta with harissa yoghurt and salad